Emmet-Finance/Emmet.SDK/README.md

 # Emmet.SDK

 As the developers of `Emmet.SDK`, our primary goal is to create a versatile and robust library that seamlessly integrates the `Emmet.Bridge` functionality into front-end applications.
-With `Emmet.`Bridge`, we aim to establish a reliable and efficient connection between over 60 EVM chains and more than 40 non-EVM chains.
+With `Emmet.Bridge`, we aim to establish a reliable and efficient connection between over 60 EVM chains and more than 40 non-EVM chains.

 By leveraging the power of `Emmet.SDK`, developers can effortlessly harness the capabilities of `Emmet.Bridge`, enabling seamless communication and interoperability across various blockchain networks.
 With support for a wide range of EVM chains, including popular networks like Ethereum, Binance Smart Chain, and many others, along with compatibility with numerous non-EVM chains, our library provides developers with a comprehensive solution for building applications that interact with diverse blockchain ecosystems.